 Using the greatly expanded data sets, Ventera built an Early Warning Indicator (EWI) model that predicts seller volume outliers on an hourly basis.
 Freddie Mac’s operational team uses the EWI model to proactively identify and eliminate potential issues, ensuring sellers can efficiently move through the loan processing journey.
-Since the implementation of the EWI models, Freddie Mac Single Family LQA has seen loan submission drop-out rates fall by XX%.

 While identifying loan seller outliers was an important step, Freddie Mac also needed to understand the underlying issues affecting these users.
 Ventera built a Natural Language Processing (NLP) model to analyze change ticket requests in ServiceNow.
 NLP could rapidly assess and identify which service issues, from IT outages to system updates, were affecting loan processing.